fsuri/Pequin-Artifact/RunningExperiments.md

 ## (1) Preparing Benchmarks

+> :warning: Make sure that the names of your CloudLab machines match those in the helper scripts!

 To generate benchmark data simple run the script `src/generate_benchmark_data.sh`.
 Configure it as follows:
 1) specify the benchmark you want to generate, e.g. to run TPC-C use `-b 'tpcc'`
 2) specify the benchmark parameters, e.g. to create 20 warehouses for TPC-C use `-n 20`